htcfreek/PreOS-ResetLapsPassword/src/ResetLapsPassword 1.3/Data/htcfreek/OsPackages/ResetLapsPassword/1.3/README.txt

 - Automatic detection of the client's LAPS configuration based on GPOs, CSP policies and Registry values.
 - Using the computer account credentials for password reset.
 - Skipping package execution if the computer is not joined to Azure AD or a local domain.
+- Skipping the password reset for Windows LAPS with Azure AD as target if already done by the system. ²
 - LAPS can be defined as mandatory using a package variable.
 (See the package variables for more details.)

 ¹) Not supported in Windows LAPS with Azure AD as backup target, because of how LAPS works in this case. (https://learn.microsoft.com/windows-server/identity/laps/laps-scenarios-azure-active-directory#rotate-the-password)
+²) Because the expiration time is stored locally on the machine it gets lost on reinstall and the reset should happens automatically.
+(There is a package variable to force the reset.)

 DOWNLOAD AND USAGE